Skip to Content

 • Countless Irish legends revolve around trees.
 One could fall asleep next to a particular tree and awake in the fairy realm.

-• The Celts believed their enemies would be rendered powerless if their sacred tree was cut down.
+• The Celts believed their enemies would be powerless if their sacred tree were cut down.

 9. The Triquetra or the Trinity KnotThe Celtic symbol for love